-Gnocco fritto is a delicious appetizer typical of Emilia Romagna.
+Gnocco fritto is a delicious appetizer typical of Emilia-Romagna cuisine.
 It is a fried bread made from flour, water, yeast, and lard and usually accompanied by cold cuts or cheeses or served plain.

 Soft, puffy, and tasty, this fried dumpling is a specialty with unmatched goodness.
 It seems to have been handed down to the Emilians by the Lombards during their domination, and depending on the area of the Emilia region, it takes on a different name: In the Modena and Reggio-Emilia areas, it is simply called gnocco fritto (al gnòc frétt, in dialect); in the Bologna area, it takes the name of crescentina; in the province of Ferrara, pinzino; in Parma, torta fritta; and in Piacentino, chisulén.